trentrichardson/jQuery-Timepicker-Addon/README.md

 - All code contributions and bug reports are much appreciated.
 - Please be sure to apply your fixes to the "dev" branch.
 - Also note tabs are appreciated over spaces.
+- Please read the [CONTRIBUTING.md][contributingmd] for more on using Grunt to produce builds.

+[contributingmd]: CONTRIBUTING.md